HaxeFlixel/flixel-ui/README.md

 ````

 ###4.
-Button, Toggle (FlxButtonX)
+Button, Toggle (FlxUIButton)
 **\<button_toggle>**

-Toggle buttons are made from the same class as regular buttons, FlxButtonX.
+Toggle buttons are made from the same class as regular buttons, FlxUIButton.

 Toggle buttons are different in that they have 6 states, 3 for up/over/down when toggled, and 3 for up/over/down when not toggled.
 By default, a freshly loaded toggle button's "toggle" value is false.